Toilet Seat Covers: Do They Work?

-My husband runs every day with a jogging group.
-Often in the course of their runs they have a need for a Porta Potty.
-One day the guys in the group were laughing about how one of the female joggers used the outdoor facility and they could hear her putting down the paper toilet seat cover.
+One day, the guys in the group were laughing about how one of the female joggers used the portable facility and they could hear her putting down the paper toilet seat cover.
 They thought that was hilarious.
-That made me wonder, do paper toilet seat covers actually protect us from anything?

-When I looked at the research that’s out there, I found that there is nothing to protect against: Toilet seats are relatively safe.
-When it comes to public bathrooms, the places that have the most bacteria include the floor, the faucet handles and the toilet handle.
-Interestingly, the hot air hand dryers use bathroom air to blow your hands dry.
-The air contains bathroom bacteria.
+When it comes to public bathrooms, the places that have the most germs include the floor, the faucet handles, and the toilet handle.
+Interestingly, the hot-air hand dryers use bathroom air to blow your hands dry.
+This air contains bathroom bacteria.

-If you are worried and wondering how to stay relatively germ-free in a public restroom, do this: Wash your hands well, use a paper towel to turn off the faucet, and use paper towels to dry your hands.
+If you are worried and wondering about how to stay relatively germ-free in a public restroom, do this: Wash your hands well, use a paper towel to turn off the faucet, and use paper towels to dry your hands.
 Keep your purse off the floor.
 You can use your foot to flush the toilet.

-Now back to my original question, do we really need those paper toilet seat covers?
-Regardless of the fact that they are unnecessary, if those little covers offer peace of mind, why not use them -- along with the real germ-fighting advice above!
+Now back to my original question: Do we really need those paper toilet seat covers?
+Although they are unnecessary, if those little covers offer peace of mind, why not use them?

 More On